jesperlndqvst/picture-this/README.md

 -   As a user I should be able to view a list of posts by users I follow.

+-   As a user I should be able to search for users.

 -   As a user I'm able to comment on a post.

 -   As a user I'm able to edit my comments.